d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 rectangular bounding boxes
 are used to label and predict objects in images.
-This section will discuss the problem of *semantic segmentation*, which focuses on how to segment an image into regions belonging to different semantic classes.
+This section will discuss the problem of *semantic segmentation*, which focuses on how to divide an image into regions belonging to different semantic classes.
 Different from object detection, semantic segmentation recognizes and understands